 Most mathematical programming systems (Optimizers) accept model definitions in the MPS format (IBM [1975]).
-This consists of a list of triples in the form (Row Label, Column Label, Value).
-Although MPS format is efficient from a machine processing point-of-view, it is difficult for humans to develop and debug models in this form, (Meeraus [1984]).
-Over the last few decades, a number of systems have been developed which attempt to make the modeling task easier. systems (Matrix Generators) were essentially procedural programming languages that helped generate MPS statements.
-Some examples are LOGS Brown et al [1987], OMNI [1977] and DATAFORM (Creegan, [1985]).
-Later, systems which accept problem statements in a non-procedural language (e.g. in algebraic form) were developed.
-Example systems in this class include GAMS (Meeraus [1984]), AMPL (Fourer et al [1987]), XMPL (Dolk [1986]) and CAMPS (Lucas and Mitra [1985]).
-PAM (Welch [1987]) is a non-procedural, table-oriented language written in DATAFORM.
+This consists primarily of a list of triples in the form (Row Label, Column Label, Value).
+Although MPS format allows sparse matrices to be represented fairly efficiently, it is difficult for humans to develop and debug models in this form, (Meeraus [1984]).
+Over the last few decades, a number of systems have been developed which attempt to make the modeling task easier.
+Early systems (Matrix Generators) were essentially procedural programming languages that helped generate files in MPS format.
+Some examples are GAMMA (Sander and Smith [1976]), LOGS (Brown et al [1987]), OMNI (Haverly Systems Inc. [1977]) and DATAFORM (Creegan, Later, systems which accept problem statements in a non-[1985]). procedural language were developed.
+PAM (Welch [1987]) and MIMI (Baker [1990]) are table-oriented languages.
+Non-procedural systems that take an algebraic approach include GAMS (Meeraus [1984]), AMPL (Fourer et al [1990]), GXMP (Dolk [1986]) and CAMPS (Lucas and Mitra [1985]).

-More recent modeling approaches include Structured Modeling (Geoffrion [1987]), which provides a general representation for a broad range of model types, and Netforms (Glover [1988]), which is suitable for mathematical programs that are primarily networks.
+Other recent modeling approaches include Structured Modeling (Geoffrion [1987]), which provides a general representation for a broad range of model types, and Netforms (Glover et al [1978], Klingman et al [1989]), which are suitable for mathematical programs that are primarily networks.
 Dolk [1986] has developed a system based on concepts from database management systems.
-Krishnan [1987] and Raghunathan [1988] have designed new modeling languages based on artificial intelligence techniques for representing domain dependent knowledge.
-The former uses a dialogue-driven interface controlled largely by the computer, while the latter proposes a modeling language based on And-Or graphs.
-Some "restricted natural language" interfaces have also been developed.
-Binbasioglu and Jarke [1986] develop a simple "activity-resource" language for specifying problems in the area of manufacturing production.
-Greenberg [1987] has developed a restricted natural language system for interpreting LP models and results.
-A number of systems, effective for small applications, integrate optimization with the spreadsheet paradigm (Bodily [1986]).
+Krishnan [1987] and Raghunathan [1988] have designed new modeling languages based on artificial intelligence techniques for representing domain dependent The former uses a dialogue-driven interface controlled knowledge. largely by the computer, while the latter proposes a modeling language based on And-Or graphs.
+Some "restricted natural language" interfaces Binbasioglu and Jarke [1986] develop a have also been developed. simple "activity-resource" language for specifying problems in the area of manufacturing production.
+Greenberg [1987] has developed a restricted natural language system for interpreting LP models and A number of systems, effective for small applications, results. integrate optimization with the spreadsheet paradigm (Bodily [1986]).
 Finally, we have built a prototype system, LPFORM, to help modelers formulate linear programming (LP) models (Murphy and Stohr [1986] and Ma [1988]).
 LPFORM provides a graphic interface which uses icons to represent real world objects such as inventories, machines and transportation networks.
 The interface is described in Ma et al [1986] and has been improved and tested by Asthana [1988].

 The great diversity of existing and proposed modeling systems makes a comparative analysis worthwhile.
 Our objective is to review these systems from the point-of-view of the interface presented to the user.
-In particular, we wish to investigate the merits of various methods for representing problems.
-In the space available, we can only review some major alternatives: non-procedural programming languages, graphics-oriented interfaces and database representations. chosen some typical systems in each of these categories in an attempt to discover their advantages and disadvantages in terms of the two goals of user friendliness and machine efficiency.
-Since all viable representations must lead to unambiguous model statements, it should be possible for a system to transform from one representation to another and to achieve both goals simultaneously.
+In particular, we wish to investigate various methods for representing LP problems.
+In the space available, we can only review some major alternatives: non-procedural programming languages, graphics-oriented interfaces and database representations.
+We have chosen some typical systems in each of these categories and explain them in terms of a Since all viable representations must lead to common example. unambiguous model statements, it should be possible for a model management system to transform from one representation to another.
 The paper outlines the steps needed to perform some of these transformations.
+We also introduce "compact" forms for some existing graphic representations and illustrate some interface design features that should help users cope with the complexity of real world applications.